Bonginkosi Madikizela

 Bonginkosi Success Madikizela (born 15 March 1975) is a South African politician.

 Born in Port Shepstone, in the province of Natal, Madikizela soon moved to Khayelitsha and became politically active in the area.
 He was a member of the African National Congress (ANC) and United Democratic Movement (UDM), prior to joining the Democratic Alliance (DA) in 2008.
 He was elected as a DA Member of the Western Cape Provincial Parliament in 2009.
 Premier Helen Zille appointed him as the Provincial Minister for Housing.

 In 2014, he was named Provincial Minister of Human Settlements.
 A year later, in 2015, Madikizela unseated party stalwart Theuns Botha as deputy provincial leader of the DA.
 DA Provincial leader Patricia de Lille resigned in February 2017 and left Madikizela in charge as acting provincial leader.
 He won a full term in October 2017.
 In 2019, Madikizela became the Provincial Minister of Transport and Public Works.
 After a qualifications scandal, he resigned as Provincial Leader of the DA on 28 April 2021, six months after his re-election in November 2020.
 He also resigned from the provincial cabinet and the provincial parliament, but will remain a DA member.
 He said that he was not pressured to resign as DA provincial leader.

+He has been a member of the National Assembly of South Africa since 2024.

 Early life and education

 Madikizela was born in Port Shepstone, Natal on 15 March 1975.
 His aunt was prominent anti-apartheid activist Winnie Madikizela Mandela.
 His brother was murdered in 1990 and he then moved to Chatsworth, living in Welbedacht.
 Madikizela and a community leader formed the Welbedacht Development Forum to assist the poor residents of the community.
 In 1991, he dropped out of Asoka Secondary School and worked at a shoe factory shop in Croftdene.
 In 1998, Madikizela moved to Cape Town to live with his brother.
 His brother helped him enrol at a computer school and Madikizela soon started studying human resource management at the University of South Africa (UNISA).
 Madikizela worked as a car guard at a theme park.
 He soon moved back to Chatsworth and completed a course in computer training.
 He also became a member of the Chatsworth Child Welfare organisation.
 Madikizela moved back to Cape Town in 2002 and became active in politics.

-In April 2021, Madikizela came under scrutiny (see below) after he had lied about having a BCom degree.